carab9/qt-ui-lr/README.md

 # qt-ui-lr

 Qt is a cross-platform application and UI framework.
-This project reads co2 data in a CSV file, co2.csv, averages the monthly co2 values to annual averages and then runs a linear regression algorithm on annual co2 values vs. years to calculate the slope and intercept of the linear regression line.
+This project reads co2 data in a CSV file (co2.csv), averages the monthly co2 values to annual averages and then runs a linear regression algorithm on annual co2 values vs. years to calculate the slope and intercept of the linear regression line.
 The program then uses Qt UI to plot a scatter plot of annual co2 data and the linear regression line.
 Qt components are in UI.h, UI.cpp and main.cpp.

 ## Architecture